glasnonck/WalkmeshVisualizer/README.md

     </td>
     <td>
       <ul>
-        <li>Distance can be calculated between double click points and live Leader position.
-The distance is displayed as both in-game units and the time it takes to travel that distance when running without buffs or with alacrity, hyper-alacrity, or force speed.</li>
+        <li>In-game distance can be calculated and displayed in both in-game units and the time it takes to travel that distance when running without buffs or with alacrity, hyper-alacrity, or force speed.</li>
+        <li>Distance can calculated between double click points and the live Leader position.</li>
+        <li>Distance can calculated as a single line segment or as a path of line segments.
+Up to three paths can be compared at the same time.</li>
       </ul>
     </td>
   </tr>